baosenguo/Kaggle-Open-Problems-Multimodal-Single-Cell-Integration-2nd-Place-Solution/README.md

 # Kaggle - Open Problems - Multimodal Single Cell Integration - 2nd Place Solution

+This repository is  for the  [Open Problems - Multimodal Single-Cell Competition](https://www.kaggle.com/competitions/open-problems-multimodal).

-This document is [my part of 2nd place solution](https://www.kaggle.com/competitions/open-problems-multimodal/discussion/366476) for the  [Open Problems - Multimodal Single-Cell Competition](https://www.kaggle.com/competitions/open-problems-multimodal).
+This repository is the 2nd place solutions for the  [Open Problems - Multimodal Single-Cell Competition](https://www.kaggle.com/competitions/open-problems-multimodal).

-For another part, see my team mate [senkin's post](https://www.kaggle.com/competitions/open-problems-multimodal/discussion/366453)
+It contains  two parts from [senkin13](https://www.kaggle.com/competitions/open-problems-multimodal/discussion/366453) and [tmp](https://www.kaggle.com/competitions/open-problems-multimodal/discussion/366476) .

-If you have any questions, please feel free to contact me at [baosenguo@163.com](baosenguo@163.com).
+If you run into any trouble with the setup/code or have any questions please contact tmp at [baosenguo@163.com](baosenguo@163.com) and senkin13 at senkin13@hotmail.com.

+---

+## tmp's part

+---

 ### OVERVIEW

 This pipeline mainly consists of the following parts:

  - Preprocessing
  - FE
  - Modeling

 This simple solution produced a quite robust result (Public_lb 1st; Private_lb 2nd).

 ### Preprocessing

 - using raw count: